 When we meditate, we are taking the time to be curious about what we’re thinking and feeling, as though we are looking at stress through a new lens.
 In this deliberate reframing of our experience, we can dramatically alter how we view and relate to stress.

 How we perceive stress can either exacerbate or minimize our physical responses, and so meditation affords us the opportunity to step back and zoom out, noticing how the mind feeds stress-inducing thoughts and storylines.
-Rather than being caught up in our stress, meditation teaches us to become the observers of certain mental patterns and, therefore, become less physically affected by them.

 Stress often gets a bad rap, which is perhaps undeserved.
 Think where we would be, for example, if we didn’t have the distress signal that makes us flee from danger.
 Or if we didn’t feel pressed to finish a project or homework on time.
 Some people even thrive in high-pressure careers, feeling completely in control in the fast lane and totally stressed out when things slow down.
 So the degrees of stress can vary widely person to person.
 Nevertheless, good experiences in our best interest will still bring stress.
 There’s no avoiding it.